Deposits

 Edited

 If a deposit is not paid by the due date, it will be flagged as an 'Overdue Deposit' on the Reminders List and can be viewed in Reports > Payments > Deposits Due by Date.
+Deposit invoices are essential for businesses that require deposits to secure bookings, ensuring smooth transactions and clear reminders for due dates.

 Deposit Required

-On the sales record screen, the 'other tab' contains a section dedicated to deposit dates and amounts.
+On the sales record screen, the 'Other' tab contains a section dedicated to deposit dates and amounts.

 Deposit Due Dates